 - Maritime transport and tourism

-ADRIPLAN Data Portal enables the user to query and select data through: free text, keywords, categories, type of resource, data source, and geographical extent.
+ADRIPLAN Data Portal enables users to query and select data through: free text, keywords, categories, type of resource, data source, and geographical extent.
 Registered users can therefore:

 - Discover and view information (layers and maps) related to MSP topics in the Adriatic-Ionian Region;